Freelancing software that helps you get paid faster.

 Which choice is best for you?

 While no one can make your tough decisions for you, there are some basic guidelines to help you determine if you’re better of as a sole proprietor or an LLC.
-For one, if you’re not sure that you’ll take your freelance business from hobby status to business status (earning more than $400 this year), it doesn’t make much sense to spend a lot up front to incorporate.
+For one, if you’re not sure that you’ll take your freelance business from hobby status to business status (earning more than $400 this year), or plan to start a creative agency, it doesn’t make much sense to spend a lot up front to incorporate.
 Some people just can’t afford the initial cost to start a corporation, and that’s OK.

 Additionally, many people like the straight-forward nature of paying taxes as a sole proprietor.
 If you do your own taxes, and like the ease of filing a schedule C on a form 1040, you’ll enjoy the quick work that most tax software services make of sole proprietor tax issues.
 It’s also much more affordable to file this way than to file as a corporation – which may require the help of a tax professional or CPA.